 Big data analytics is the application of analytic techniques to very large, diverse data sets that often include varied data types and streaming data.
 Big data analytics explores business and customer interactions from data that seldom finds its way into a data warehouse or standard report This data is often unstructured data coming from sensors, devices, third parties, Web applications, and social media - much of it sourced in real time on a large scale.
 Using advanced analytics techniques such as predictive analytics, data mining, statistics, and natural language processing, businesses can study big data to understand the current state of the business and track evolving aspects such as customer behavior.
 New methods of working with big data, such as Hadoop and MapReduce, also offer alternatives to traditional data warehousing.
 This class will define big data and big data analytics techniques and review big data use cases.

 The Internet is becoming our new habitat for daily life and business.
 This class introduces the fundamentals of technologies on the Internet, including communication protocols and design of Internet applications.
 Discuss business strategies in this new environment in various market segments.

-The Capstone is an application of data analytics in the planning and execution of a one-quarter-long real-life development project for an industry partner.
-Students work in teams to define and carry out an analytics project from initial requirements statements to final implementation.
-This activity will culminate in a formal public presentation of results at the end of the quarter. (formerly IS 589)
+The Capstone is an application of data analytics in the planning and execution of a one-quarter-long real-life development project.
+Students work in teams to define and carry out an analytics project from initial requirements analysis to final implementation.
+Primary tasks include an identification of datasets, ETL (Extraction, Transformation, and Loading), building data mining models, and validation.
+This activity will culminate in a formal presentation of results at the end of the quarter.

 This course focuses on the management of technology in a given region of the world, and involves visiting a country in question to gain a better understanding of the issues facing managers in that environment.
 Location of tour can vary.
 Check with the department for details. (formerly IS 594)